BelaPlatform/bela_newBlog/docs/_posts/2016-12-15-using-an-external-library-with-bela.markdown

 ## How to use a library on Bela

 Bela runs Debian (a distribution of Linux), which comes with, `apt`, a command-line package manager which can be used to install a large selection of pre-compiled libraries.
-If your library is available for Debian throught `apt`, installing it will requir a few easy steps.
+If your library is available for Debian throught `apt`, installing it will require a few easy steps.
+Note that you will need to be connected to the internet and run `apt-get update` before you go through the following steps.

 ### Find it